streetsidesoftware/cspell/docs/docs/command-trace.md

 ## Command: `trace` - See which dictionaries contain a word

-Trace shows a the list of known dictionaries and a `*` next to the ones that contain the word.
+Trace shows the list of known dictionaries and a `*` next to the ones that contain the word.

 A `!` will appear next to the ones where the word is forbidden.